 - Peer Review completed

-eVenture will be funded twice a year.
-Spring and Fall.
+eVenture will be funded on an ongoing basis however, you must have room in your load for 2 load hours.
 Once approved, faculty must complete the program requirements within a fiscal year.

 eVenture participants can earn up to $2000.
 The first payment will be distributed after the first reflection update to be submitted.
 The second payment will be distributed after the faculty creates and shares the screencast course tutorial and submits final reflection.

 NOTE: Due to Federal requirements, faculty who are at maximum load any semester (spring, summer, or fall) are not eligible for additional funding during that semester through any stipend program, including eVenture.